Jacksonville site offers intriguing history, great hiking and biking trails

 There are hiking trails here and a boat ramp for launching kayaks and canoes.

-Things to do near Timucuan Ecological and Historic Preserve: Beaches, kayaks and a fish shack
+Things to do nearby: Beaches, kayaks and a fish shack

 The Timucuan Preserve has some great places to kayak, and Kayak Amelia runs trips and rents kayaks in the region.
 Their trips range from exploring the salt marsh near their headquarters 13030 Heckscher Drive, Jacksonville, to paddling to the Kingsley Plantation.
 Kayak Amelia also offers two popular Segway tours.
 People rave about these trips on TripAdvisor.

-- While taking the ferry in Mayport, you’re down the street from Singleton’s Seafood Shack.
-Singleton’s has been serving fresh fish for more than 40 years in a weathered building with plywood floors and a view of shrimp boats docked nearby on the St. Johns River.
-It’s a sprawling place, often crowded as Singleton’s fame has spread.
+While taking the ferry in Mayport, you are down the street from Singleton‘s Seafood Shack.
+Singletons has been serving fresh fish for more than 40 years in a weathered building with plywood floors and a view of shrimp boats docked nearby on the St. Johns River.

 Singleton’s was founded by Captain Ray Singleton, a shrimp fisherman who started out serving breakfast to other shrimpers in 1969.
 But its combination of scenic locale, ambiance and delicious just-off-the-boat seafood has made it famous.